 Objectives.
 The objectives of this project are to assess the association between long-term exposure to outdoor PM2.5 and NO2 and all-cause and cause-specific mortality in a pooled analysis of Asian cohorts.
 As a secondary objective, we aim to explore any observed heterogeneity in mortality risks in the context of cultural, social, economic, or infrastructural differences between cohorts and countries.

 Study Design.
-Cohorts are being recruited from the Asia Cohort Consortium – a multicenter consortium representing over 20 cohorts and over 1 million participants.
+Cohorts are being recruited from the Asia Cohort Consortium – a multicenter consortium representing about 500,000 participants.
 Levels of ambient air pollution will be assigned to the residential address(es) of study participants via the application of satellite-derived global models of air pollution (specifically PM2.5 and NO2).
 The association between ambient air pollution and natural cause and cause-specific mortality will be assessed by the generation of Cox proportional hazards models.
 Specific mortality outcomes which will be evaluated include lung cancer, cardiovascular disease, metabolic disease, and non-malignant lung disease.
 Data will be analyzed as a single “meta-cohort” in addition to cohort-specific analyses with subsequent meta-analysis.
 In addition to linear analysis, spline analysis will be employed to further evaluate the shape of the exposure-response relationship, especially at the higher levels of exposure.
 Together, these findings will provide important new insight into the burden of disease attributable to air pollution.

 Poster by Vermeulen et al., 2019 HEI Annual Conference